'His life was worth so much more' - Mum of man killed in crash on driver's sentencing

-THE mother of a passenger killed in a fatal collision near Braintree has said she is “disappointed” following the sentencing of the driver.
+THE mother of a passenger killed in a fatal collision near Braintree says she is “disappointed” following the sentencing of the driver.

-On September 25, 2021, Kane Gornall’s blue Ford Fiesta left the B1018 Witham Road in Cressing and was in collision with a tree shortly after midnight.
+Kane Gornall’s blue Ford Fiesta left the B1018 Witham Road in Cressing and was in collision with a tree shortly after midnight on September 25, 2021.

-He was sentenced last Thursday, where he was jailed for four years and eight months and banned from driving for more than six years.
+He was sentenced last Thursday, when he was jailed for four years and eight months and banned from driving for more than six years.

-Following the sentencing, Jake’s mother, Cheryl Marshall said: “When I heard the sentence, I was disappointed as I don’t think it reflected the gravity of what had happened and Gornall’s blatant disregard for the laws of the road and safety of his passengers.
+Jake’s mother Cheryl Marshall said: “When I heard the sentence, I was disappointed as I don’t think it reflected the gravity of what had happened and Gornall’s blatant disregard for the laws of the road and safety of his passengers.

 “I appreciate that no sentence would ever bring Jake back, but his life was worth so much more than the sentence handed out.